ga-wdi-lessons/react-intro/readme.md

 * Are there any components that share the same structure?
 * Of these similar components, what is different about them?

+Take a picture of your work and Slack it to the classroom channel before the exercise is over.

 ## Hello World: A Very Basic Component

 The basic unit you'll be working with in ReactJS is a **component**.